Ohara Davies: Davis vs. Taylor

+Return to the ring

-Tom Farrell
+Davis vs. Farrell

 On 24 July Matchroom Boxing announced that Davies would fight undefeated Liverpool prospect Tom Farrell (13–0) for the vacant WBA International light-welterweight title on the undercard to Paul Butler vs Stuart Hall II at the Echo Arena in Liverpool on 30 September.

 Davies won by sixth-round stoppage after knocking down Farrell once in round one, twice in round two and twice in round six.

-2018

 On 27 April promoter Frank Warren confirmed that Davies would fight for the first time under his promotional banner against France's Christopher Sebire (26–10–1) on the undercard to Lee Selby vs Josh Warrington at the Elland Road Stadium in Leeds on 19 May.
 Davies went on to win via UD against Ismail Abdoul after Sebire pulled out.
 In the post fight interview Davies called out Jack Catterall and Terry Flanagan.

 Davies vs. Vasquez

 On 28 June 2019, Davies fought Miguel Vasquez.
 Davies won the fight with the sole referee scoring it 97–94.
 Even Davies himself thought the score was too wide and even raised Vasquez's hand after the score was announced.